-The duties and responsibilities of the Remuneration Committee are as follows: (a) review and approve corporate goals and objectives relevant to CEO compensation; (b) evaluate the CEO's performance in light of those corporate goals and objectives, and make recommendations to the Board with respect to the CEO's compensation level based on its evaluation; (c) review the CEO's recommendations to the Committee respecting the appointment, compensation and other terms of employment of the Chief Financial Officer, all senior management reporting directly to the CEO and all other officers appointed by the Board and, if advisable, approve and recommend for Board approval, with or without modifications, any such appointment, compensation and other terms of employment; (d) review executive compensation disclosure before the issuer publicly discloses this information; (e) submit a report to the Board on human resources matters at least annually; (f) prepare an annual report for inclusion in the Company's management information circular to shareholders respecting the process undertaken by the Committee in its review and preparing a recommendation in respect of CEO compensation; and (g) review and assess the adequacy of this mandate at least annually to ensure compliance with any rules or regulations promulgated by any regulatory body, and recommend to the Board for its approval any modifications to this mandate as it considers advisable.
+- senior management reporting directly to the CEO and all other officers appointed by the Board and, if advisable, approve and recommend for Board approval, with or without modifications, any such appointment, compensation and other terms of employment; (d) review executive compensation disclosure before the issuer publicly discloses this information; (e) submit a report to the Board on human resources matters at least annually; (f) prepare an annual report for inclusion in the Company's management information circular to shareholders respecting the process undertaken by the Committee in its review and preparing a recommendation in respect of CEO compensation; and (g) review and assess the adequacy of this mandate at least annually to ensure compliance with any rules or regulations promulgated by any regulatory body, and recommend to the Board for its approval any modifications to this mandate as it considers advisable.
+Other than the Audit and Remuneration Committees, the - 8.
+Other Board Committees If the Board has standing committees other than the audit, compensation and nominating committees, identify the committees and describe their function. - 9.
+Assessments Disclose whether or not the Board, its committees and individual directors regularly are assessed with respect to their effectiveness and contribution.
+If assessments are regularly conducted, describe the process used for the assessments.
+If assessments are not regularly conducted,

-Other than the Audit and Remuneration Committees, the Company has a Risk Committee, comprising Mr. Kate Harcourt (Chairman) and Mr. Andrew Cheatle.
+Company has a Risk Committee, comprising Ms. Kate Harcourt (Chairman) and Mr. Andrew Cheatle.
 The Risk Committee's primary responsibilities are to identify and review the risks that the Company faces and to review the safeguards in place to mitigate those risks.
 The Risk Committee aims to meet at least once in each year.